uditalias/swamp/README.md

-         -H, --halt                halt the current cwd running swamp -s, --status              see the current cwd swamp status -C, --cli                 connect to the current cwd swamp using the swamp cli --start <service_name>    start the given service
+         -H, --halt                halt the current cwd running swamp -s, --status              see the current cwd swamp status -C, --cli                 connect to the current cwd swamp using the swamp cli -D, --dashboard           open the Swamp Dashboard in your default browser --start <service_name>    start the given service
          --stop <service_name>     stop the given service
          --restart <service_name>  restart the given service